-The 2-strip Technicolor sequences, i.e. the flashbacks to San Francisco's Chinatown, when Sam was a child, only survive in black and white and have been given a Sepiatone treatment for the Turner Classic Movies presentation.
+The 2-strip Technicolor sequence, running 442 feet, i.e. the flashbacks to San Francisco's Chinatown, when Sam was a child, only survives in black and white and has been given a Sepiatone treatment for the Turner Classic Movies presentation.
 See more »

 Was this review helpful to you?